Jennifer Bernhard: Career

-U of I
+University of Illinois

 Bernhard joined the faculty at U of I in 2000 and received a National Science Foundation CAREER Award for her project "Intelligent Portable Antenna Systems for High-Speed Wireless Communication."
 In 2003, Bernhard was promoted to the rank of associate professor on indefinite tenure in the Department of Electrical and Computer Engineering.
 In 2010, Bernhard was elected a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for her development of multifunctional, reconfigurable, and integrated antennas.
 Following this, she was selected to serve as editor for Artech House's Antennas and Propagation Series.

 Bernhard oversaw the first demonstration of 3D printed antennas on curvilinear surfaces.
 Later that year, she co-developed a silver-inked rollerball pen capable of writing electrical circuits and interconnects on paper, wood, and other surfaces.
 In recognition of her academic achievements, Bernhard was named the Associate Dean for Research in the College of Engineering in 2012.

 In 2016, Bernhard was awarded the Donald Biggar Willett Professorship of Engineering to continue her research into "applications-oriented electromagnetic problems with an emphasis on theoretical analysis and experimental investigation."
 She was later announced as one of the 2018-19 President's Executive Leadership Fellows and named as the interim director of the Applied Research Institute.

+Bernhard was appointed Department Head of Electrical and Computer Engineering on August 13, 2024.